tlowerison/credential-1password/README.md

 # store your credentials using key=value pairs passed into stdin
 # - stdin then opens, will closes after receiving two newlines
-# - after stdin closes, you'll be asked to sign into 1Password if it's been 30 minutes since you last accessed 1Password with `op` or `git-credential-1password`
+# - after stdin closes, you'll be asked to sign into 1Password if it's been 30 minutes since you last accessed 1Password with git-credential-1password
 # Ex: git-credential-1password store
 #   > protocol=https
 #   > host=github.com